william-index/placemat/README.md

 Placemat is a robust (maybe?) pre-processing language exclusively for HTML tables.

 As of V 0.2.0, Placemat can handle parsing of basic tables as well as colspan and row span.
+Additionally classes and ids can be added to cell level tags.
 For future/planned updates see tickets marked with the "0 - TODO" tag.

 ## Installation